Chaos in Assam assembly over allegations against Himanta's wife

-Guwahati: The Assam assembly was adjourned multiple times on Friday as the opposition MLAs sought answers from the government over the allegations that a company linked to CM Himanta Biswa Sarma's wife received central subsidy in connection with a plot of land.
+Guwahati, Sept 15 (PTI) Chaos rocked the Assam assembly on Friday as opposition MLAs demonstrated seeking a discussion over the allegation that a company linked to CM Himanta Biswa Sarma's wife got government subsidy, leading to three adjournments before they walked out of the House for the rest of the day.

-The issue was first raised by Congress MLA Kamalakhya Dey Purkayastha during Question Hour, when he asked Revenue and Disaster Management Minister Jogen Mohan if the land in the Kaliabor area was allotted under the state's 'Basundhara' scheme.
+Raising the issue during Question Hour, Congress MLA Kamalakhya Dey Purkayastha asked Revenue and Disaster Management Minister Jogen Mohan if the plot of land in the Kaliabor area was allotted to Riniki Bhuyan Sarma's company under the state's 'Basundhara' scheme.

-He also asked what documents were submitted to seek the allotment of the land.
+He also asked what documents were submitted to seek the allotment of the land, in connection with which the company allegedly received the central subsidy.

 Speaker Biswajit Daimary maintained that the matter was not related to the original question listed by Purkayastha and that the chief minister was not present in the House.